mdshamim18/SQL_portfolio_project_on_Shark_Tank_INDIA/README.md

 11. From which location has the most contestants?
 12. Which sector has the most contestants?
 13. What are the number of deals which are made by more than one shark?
+14. Which startup has received the highest amount of investment in each domain or sector?